Timmy-Loy/Test-4/README.md

 # The "Temperature Converter"
 This program converts a particular temperature in Kelvin(The International Standard unit for temperature) to degrees Celsius(the common °C) and then convert the temperature value to Farenheit.
 # The "Magic Eight Ball"
 This program generates a random number, multiplies it by 8 and then rounds it down to the nearest integer to produce a whole number between 0(inclusive) and 8(inclusive).
-Each of the numbers generated prints a statement to the console.
+Each of the numbers generated prints a sentence to the console.
 These sentences represent answers to a question asked by the user.
 # The "Race Number Generator"
-This program also generates a random number but this time, the number gets multiplied by 1000
+This program also generates a random number but this time, the number gets multiplied by 1000.
+There are a few conditional statements : If the racer is above 18 yrs, another 1000 is added to the random number making their race number range from 1000-2000.
+Else the number remains the same;If the racer has registered early and is above 18 yrs,they will race at 9:30am.;If the racer has registered late and is above 18yrs, they will race at 11:00am;If the racer is below 18yrs, regardless of registration time, they will race at 12:00pm.
+Note that a statement wasn't made for if the racer is exactly 18yrs old.
+Which is what the last else() statement represents....